Sokka: Personality

-According to his sister Katara, Sokka was initially skeptical, abrasive, sexist and immature but was always sharp-witted.
+According to his sister Katara, Sokka was initially skeptical, abrasive, sexist, and immature but was always sharp-witted.
 Incapable of bending abilities himself, Sokka instead pursues martial arts, sciences, and engineering.
-He is intelligent, resourceful and at times he even proves to be quite scholarly.
+He is intelligent, resourceful, and at times he even proves to be quite scholarly.
+Sokka’s father, the chief of the southern water tribe, was absent for much of his childhood, which left Sokka with a sense of responsibility and a desire to prove himself.
 However, he is often clumsy and sometimes mistaken.
 Despite his flaws, he is loving, brotherly, and protective.
 He holds little interest in the mysticism of bending and prefers to rely on his strength and wits.
 He tends to be rash, and his arrogance often leads to embarrassment, as during a haiku contest when, in his last verse of his song, he included too many syllables.
-Even though Sokka finds himself victim to embarrassment, he has the capability to apologize and seek resolution to avoid preceding moments of embarrassment from recurring.
-This capability is evident from his sincere apology to the Kyoshi Warriors for his chauvinistic opinions in the fourth episode of Book One.
+Even though Sokka finds himself a victim of embarrassment, he has the capability to apologize and seek resolution to prevent further moments of embarrassment from occurring.
+This capability is evident from his sincere apology to the Kyoshi Warriors, an all-female group, for his chauvinistic opinions in the fourth episode of Book One.

 As an advocate of human carnivorism, Sokka is the main hunter in the group; often makes dry-witted jokes or abrasive remarks; and accordingly once describes himself as "the meat and sarcasm guy".
+Once stuck in a pit created by himself (proving Aunt Wu's prediction true), he claims to give up that skill and calls himself the "vegetarian and straight-talk fellow".

-Under the guidance of swordsmaster Piandao, Sokka displays various unorthodox procedures when undergoing his training; such that Piandao relates that though Sokka's skills were unimpressive, he displayed much creativity, versatility, and intelligence.
-As a rule, most or all of the foregoing characteristics appear as sources of comic relief.
+Under the guidance of swordmaster Piandao, Sokka displays various unorthodox procedures when undergoing his training; such that Piandao relates that though Sokka's skills were unimpressive, he displayed much creativity, versatility, and intelligence.
+These traits led Piandao to consider Sokka a worthy swordsman despite his lack of traditional skill, stating that it was Sokka’s creativity and adaptability that truly defined him.
+As part of his unconventional approach, Sokka substituted traditional calligraphy practice with painting his face and imprinting onto parchment to express his “identity on the page.”As a rule, most or all of the foregoing characteristics appear as sources of comic relief.

-After the failure of his Fire Nation invasion plan, Sokka attempted to restore his honor by risking his life in order to rescue his father from a highly secure prison known as 'the Boiling Rock'.
+After the failure of his Fire Nation invasion plan, Sokka attempted to restore his honor by risking his life to rescue his father from a highly secure prison known as 'the Boiling Rock'.